 The California Workers' Compensation Uniform Statistical Reporting Plan—1995 (USRP) contains the Insurance Commissioner’s regulations for the reporting of policy information and experience, including payroll experience for a company’s employees, for all California workers’ compensation insurance policies.

 It is important to recognize that the USRP does not establish whether a worker actually is an employee and the rules for reporting data apply only to employees.
 The WCIRB often receives questions regarding whether a worker is an employee or an independent contractor.
-Unfortunately, neither the WCIRB nor the California Department of Insurance (CDI) make determinations regarding whether a worker is or is not an employee.
+However, the WCIRB does not make determinations regarding whether a worker is or is not an employee.
 Shown below are some common examples.

 The USRP at Part 3, Section V, Payroll – Remuneration, Rule 4, Drivers’ and Their Helpers’ Payroll, provides direction regarding the determination of reportable payroll for employee drivers who provide their own vehicle and who pay the related operating expenses: